 It’s a big change to switch from fueling at the pump to an outlet, but drivers across the country are seeing the benefits of making the swap.

 Driving electric can save you hundreds or thousands of dollars on fuel alone.
-And then you have the maintenance savings on top of that.
+And with fewer moving parts, electric vehicles should produce maintenance savings on top of that.

 Electric vehicles are powered by locally generated electricity, not imported oil.
-Conventional transportation is wholly dependent on petroleum and results in the U.S. spending over $1 billion per day on foreign oil.
+Conventional transportation is wholly dependent on petroleum and results in the U.S. spending hundreds of millions of dollars per day on foreign oil.
 Electricity generation in the U.S. uses a diverse mix of domestic sources, and only 1 percent comes from oil.